 With spam detection becoming more sophisticated, it has become essential to configure your email for authentication.
 Doing this will improve email deliverability and will help you get your message in front of your customers.
 Teachworks provides 3 methods to configure your email for authentication.

 Teachworks works with the email delivery service Postmark for sending transactional emails (account confirmations, invoices, payment receipts, reminders, etc.).
 Postmark specializes in fast delivery and avoiding the spam folder.
 You can complete the verification step below so that your transactional emails are sent through Postmark to ensure effective delivery of these emails.

 Only private email addresses can be verified, so if you’re using a free email service, such as Gmail, Hotmail, Yahoo etc. you will not be able to verify your email address for sending emails.
 We strongly recommend that you set up an email address on your own website domain so that you can verify your email address and improve deliverability.

 How To Verify Your Email Address

-2. Under “Account Information”, just below the “Email” field, you’ll see a blue text box indicating that the email address has not been verified.
+- Scroll down to the "Company Information" section and refer to the "Email" field.
+You'll see a blue text box indicating that the email address has not been verified.

-3. Add the relevant email address in the “Email Address” field and click “Verify”
+- Add the relevant email address in the "Email Address" field and click on "Verify".

-4. An email will be sent to this email address and you will be prompted to confirm the Sender Signature.
+- An email will be sent to the email address and you will be prompted to confirm the Sender Signature.